 Coaching enables you to do difficult things better, by having the opportunity to refine your approach in complete safety and confidence, with someone who has done these things before.
 Most of the people I coach are trying to write better grant applications, but I also coach people doing other kinds of writing, people taking difficult decisions, and people doing difficult jobs, like managing academics.

 A coach is a trustworthy outsider who helps you work out your solutions to your problems, usually just by listening and asking questions.
 The questions are designed to help you find and test your solution to your problem.
-As your coach, I try to avoid pushing you towards any particular solution: the goal is to help you find your solution.
+As your coach, I try to avoid pushing you towards any particular solution: the goal is to help you find your own solution.
 From time to time I will make a suggestion, but only as a way of helping you to choose a solution that works for you.
 If you don’t like my suggestions, or the solutions don’t work, I help you look for other ones.

 Coaching Grant-Writers and Other Writers

 - If you are preparing a written application, you send me a copy of your latest draft the day before the session.
-It’s probably best to book the session ahead so that I can diarise the time to read your application.
+It’s probably best to book the session beforehand, so that I can diarise the time to look at your application.
 Otherwise, if your draft comes in at a very busy time you might have to wait a few days for your session.
 We discuss your draft and how to take it to the next stage, using zoom internet video.
 Then I send you a recording of the discussion and a copy of my notes.

 - If you are preparing for an interview, you practise your talk for me, presenting your slides on a shared screen.
 I offer you criticism, comments and suggestions about how to improve the talk, and I send you a recording of the session.